vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 ## Auto Excerpt

-The theme will generate excerpt automatically for you by default, if you want to disable this feature, please set `autoExcerpt: false` in `themeConfig.blog`.
+The theme will generate excerpt automatically for you by default, to disable this feature, please set `autoExcerpt: false` in `themeConfig.blog`.

 ## Article